Meanderings

 We love recommendations - What are your favourite places to eat at when you're in Capri?

 You are spoilt for choice, but if I have to narrow it down I would go for Il Riccio which is situated on a cliff edge in Anacapri.
 It has the most stunning interiors - white and light blue tiles in the kitchen and large white sails with bright blue tables in the restaurant.
 They have an awesome seafood menu with some delicious pasta dishes and an unbelievable thing called a Dessert Room.
-You can go and pick a plate full of insane-looking cakes fo
+You can go and pick a plate full of insane-looking cakes for €20.
+That kind of says it all!

 [R] Her famous Lemon Crab with Toasted Pine Nuts & Fennel Seeds